microsoft/FluidFramework/api-report/runtime-definitions.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "normalizeToSessionSpace" is marked as @public, but its signature references "FinalCompressedId" which is marked as @alpha
     // Warning: (ae-incompatible-release-tags) The symbol "normalizeToSessionSpace" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha normalizeToSessionSpace(id: FinalCompressedId): SessionSpaceCompressedId;
-    // Warning: (ae-incompatible-release-tags) The symbol "normalizeToSessionSpace" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha
-    //
-    // (undocumented)
-    normalizeToSessionSpace(id: OpSpaceCompressedId, sessionIdIfLocal?: SessionId): SessionSpaceCompressedId;
     // Warning: (ae-incompatible-release-tags) The symbol "recompress" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha recompress(uncompressed: string): SessionSpaceCompressedId;
     // Warning: (ae-incompatible-release-tags) The symbol "tryDecompress" is marked as @public, but its signature references "SessionSpaceCompressedId" which is marked as @alpha